Does Andi Dorfman Want Nick Viall Back? Inside Her Unexpected ‘Bachelor’ Visit

 Andi Dorfman surprised former fling Nick Viall by appearing on the latest episode of The Bachelor.
 While Viall waited in his hotel room before a rose ceremony, Dorfman stunned everyone by showing up at his door.
 Does Dorfman want Viall back?

-Daily Mail reports that the episode ended before we learned Dorfman’s true intentions.
-After she greeted Viall with a, “Hello, Nick,” host Chris Harrison teased the coming installment by telling fans, “The woman who broke Nick’s heart is back.”
+The Daily Mail reports that the episode ended before we learned Dorfman’s true intentions.

+After she greeted Viall with “Hello, Nick,” host Chris Harrison teased the coming installment by telling fans, “The woman who broke Nick’s heart is back.”

 Viall and Dorfman have quite the history together.
 Dorfman sent Viall home after giving Josh Murray her final rose on The Bachelorette.
-Her engagement with Murray didn’t last long and it still isn’t known if she regrets ditching Viall.
+Her engagement with Murray didn’t last long, and it still isn’t known if she regrets ditching Viall.

 Dorfman was then shown sitting with Viall in his room while he offered her a drink.

 “This is very unexpected – what am I supposed to say?'”
 Viall asked her.

 “You’re supposed to be honest,” Dorfman answered.